thiagomag/bytebank-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Accessing json-server

+To access json-server to create a mock of an API, you need to make this command `json-server --watch db.json` into the `dados` directory.
+If json-server is not found, install it with `npm install -g json-server`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.